taroserigano/React_and_Redux_Specials/Blogging-Longing/README.md

       return [...oldInfo, action.payload]
    };

-   // we dont care about this action return oldInfo;
+   // we dont care about this actions return oldInfo;
 }
 ```